Skip to content

 The interest rate (AER)

-Obviously you want the best interest rate for your savings.
-These are usually reserved for the longer-term ISAs, but it’s worth comparing rates from different providers to see if you can get a better deal.
+The interest is key as it determines what return you will get on your money.
+But it’s always worth comparing rates from different ISA providers to see if you can get a better deal.

 The fixed interest term